Set Up Federated Login for LastPass using PingFederate

 - Review the limitations that apply to federated user accounts.

-Restriction: LastPass does not support the use of multiple domains for directory integrations and federated login.
+Restriction: LastPass does not support the use of multiple domains for directory integrations and federated login, including the use of different directory instances and/or multi-domain & multi-forest configurations.
+Learn more about federated login limitations.

 - It is highly recommended that you create a non-production Active Directory environment so that you can familiarize yourself with PingFederate for LastPass Business.